Schur--Weyl Equivalences for Wreath Product Superalgebras: Introduction

 \begin{theorem*} If $n \geq d+1$, then the functor is an equivalence of categories. \end{theorem*}

 When $A = \k [t_{1}^{\pm 1}, \dotsc , t_{r}^{\pm 1}]$ or $A$ is the Clifford superalgebra on one generator, then we essentially recover the aforementioned generalizations of classical Schur--Weyl duality.
-However, here $A$ is an arbitrary associative $\k$-superalgebra.
+Our result shows that we can further generalize to an arbitrary associative $\k$-superalgebra.
 We also note that Example~\ref{Ex:Example2} shows that the bound $n \geq d+1$ is sharp.
 Thus, in some sense, this is the most general result along these lines that one could hope for.

-Our general approach is similar to that of \cite{Flicker,CGLMUW}: we prove the equivalence by bootstrapping from the classical Schur--Weyl duality equivalence.
-This paper is an instance of George P\'{o}lya's Inventor's Paradox: it turns out that our more general situation makes for easier proofs.
-As far as we are aware, the technique of building from the classical case goes back to Chari--Pressley \cite{ChariPressley}.
+Our general approach is similar to that of \cite{Flicker,CGLMUW}: we prove the equivalence by bootstrapping from the classical Schur--Weyl equivalence.
+In comparing our arguments to theirs we find an instance of George P\'{o}lya's Inventor's Paradox: it turns out that our more general situation makes for easier proofs.
+As far as we are aware, this bootstrapping technique goes back to Chari--Pressley \cite{ChariPressley}.